busterc/dotenv-assert/README.md

 Requires specified environment settings to exist in node applications.

-## Version 2.0.0
+## Version 2.1.0
-- This module version no longer accepts an Array of settings to assert.
-Instead, an Options Object: `{ filePath: 'somefile.ext' }` or empty arguments are required.
+- This module version now accepts an optional callback function.
+- It is recommended that you wrap your application in the callback, to insure that the async functions used by dotenv-assert complete before attempting to start.

 ## Prerequisites
 - **dotenv** is not required, but recommended